openmm/openmm/docs-source/usersguide/application.rst

 :code:`includeDir` parameter specifies the directory containing them.
 If you omit this parameter, OpenMM will assume the default location :file:`/usr/local/gromacs/share/gromacs/top`, which is often where they are installed on
 Unix-like operating systems.
-So in :numref:`Example,Gromacs example` we actually could have omitted this parameter, but if the Gromacs files were installed in any other location, we would need to include it.
+So in :autonumref:`Example,Gromacs example` we actually could have omitted this parameter, but if the Gromacs files were installed in any other location, we would need to include it.